LucaCappelletti94/encodeproject/README.rst

 Issues and Feature Requests
 -----------------------------------------
-This library started out of necessity to script quickly some queries on the encodeproject.
+This library started out of necessity to script some queries on the encodeproject.
 If you need some specific feature that isn't currently already offered by the library, please do proceed with a pull request (quickest way: add the feature yourself and push it on the library) or alternatively you can open an issue and when I'll get the time I'll see to it.